Arkham/juliu.is/content/blog/z-index-by-examples/index.md

 ## Auto is not zero

 If we don't set the `z-index` property of an element, its default value is going to be `auto`.
-Such element will appear in front of elements with negative `z-index` values and below elements with positive `z-index` values.
+Such elements will appear in front of elements with negative `z-index` values and below elements with positive `z-index` values.
 [This](https://z-index.juliu.is/?css=b%2Bposition%3A%20relative%7Cp%2Bposition%3A%20relative%3Bz-index%3A%201%7Cr%2Bposition%3A%20relative%3Bz-index%3A%20-1)